-Conservatories / porches None.
+Conservatories / porches Visually inspected.
+There is a rear conservatory which has brick and roughcast lower walls with uPVC double glazed windows and doors and a polycarbonate panel pitched roof, lined internally.
 Communal areas None.
-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+There is a detached garage of brick construction with a felt covered roof.
 Outside areas and boundaries Visually inspected.
-The property has private gardens to front and rear with a side access path.
-Boundaries are of masonry.
+Private gardens to front, side and rear with masonry boundaries.
 Ceilings Visually inspected from floor level.
-Mainly lath plaster lined.
+Mainly plaster lined with timber panel lining in the kitchen.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mixed solid hard plaster and lath plaster linings.
+Mixed solid hard plaster and plasterboard linings.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber flooring to most areas.
+Floors are of suspended timber to most areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and facings are timber, internal doors are timber and hollow panel units.
-Kitchen fittings comprise wall and floor mounted units.
+Skirting and facings are timber, internal doors are timber/hollow panel units and there is a timber return staircase to the upper floor.
+Kitchen fittings comprise wall and floor mounted units incorporating appliances.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are former fireplaces in the sitting room and living, now disused.
+There are gas fires within former fireplaces in the sitting room and dining room.
 Internal decorations Visually inspected.
-Painted plaster and joinery.

-Г {а ::} Cellars Visually inspected where there was a safe and purpose- built access.
-None.
+Wallpaper, paint and some textured plaster coatings in places.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter located in the entrance vestibule cupboard.
+Electricity is from the mains grid with the meter and consumer unit located in the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
-Sanitary arrangements comprise a three piece suite in the shower room with wet floor shower arrangement.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Sanitary arrangements comprise a three piece coloured suite in the bathroom and three piece white suite in the upper floor shower room.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-The property has a system of gas central heating via radiators and the gas boiler is located in a bedroom cupboard and also provides hot water.
+The property has a system of gas central heating via radiators.
+The gas boiler has recently been replaced and is located within an external boiler shed.
+The boiler also provides hot water.

+Drainage

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 All foul and surface water drainage appears to be to the main public sewer.